MetaMelange/H4ckIT-CTF-2016/F1r3d&H4ck3d - Egypt/Solution.md

 We tried the password.lst in the test folder, and the rockyou wordlist with Hashcat to crack the password, but it wasn't there.
 Then cluosh found a link to a password list in one of the word documents.
 This was the key for the solution.
 The used password was in the passwordlist.
-And we cracked the password.
+And we cracked the password via [hashcat](https://hashcat.net/hashcat/)

 <br />
 #####The Flag